hukaixuan2017/doc-user/content/tickets/ticket-zoom.rst

 There are three possible colors used to mark the type of article.

 - White: the article is visible for the customer user in the external interface and for agents in the agent interface.
-- Red: the article not visible for the customer user in the external interface, but it is visible for agents in the agent interface.
+- Red: the article is not visible for the customer user in the external interface, but it is visible for agents in the agent interface.
 - Yellow: the article is a system message and the visibility can be changed in the system configuration.

 .. note::